PowerDNS/pdns/pdns/dnsdistdist/docs/reference/actions.rst

   Remove a tag named ``name``.
   Subsequent rules are processed after this action.

-  :param string name: The name of the tag to set
+  :param string name: The name of the tag to unset

 .. function:: UnsetTagResponseAction(name)